 As your 29-month-old grows, they're learning tons of new skills.

 Average weight for a 29-month-old is around 28.4 pounds for girls and 29.6 pounds for boys.
-Average height is around 35.3 inches for girls and 35.7 inches for boys, according to the US Centers for Disease Control.
+Average height is around 35.3 inches for girls and 35.7 inches for boys, according to the US Centers for Disease Control and Prevention (CDC).

-• Speech.
-Your 29-month-old may be speaking in sentences but they probably aren't perfect sentences.
+- Speech.
+Your 29-month-old may be speaking in sentences, but they probably aren't perfect sentences.
 For example, "Me jump big!"
-Don't point out that it's incorrect but rather repeat what he's saying in a grammatically correct way.
-"Yes, you did jump so high!
-Awesome job!"
-A 29-month-old not talking should get an evaluation from a pediatrician.
+Try repeating what they’re saying in a grammatically correct way instead of pointing out that their grammar is wrong. ("Yes, you did jump so high!")
+A 29-month-old who’s not talking should get an evaluation from a pediatrician.
 Sometimes, the child is communicating and just needs more time to get the words right.
 Other times, they need a little help from a speech specialist.

-• Getting Dressed.
-Your child can probably put on at least one piece of clothing by themself, which is welcome news after putting every single article of clothing on your kid for almost two-and-a-half years.
+- Getting dressed.
+Your child can probably put on at least one piece of clothing by themselves—which is welcome news, after having to put every single article of clothing on your kid for almost two-and-a-half years.

-• Whining.
-Even if your child is highly verbal, they don't have all the words and phrases you do, so they might rely on whining to get their point across.
-Make sure you're not letting your kiddo get what they want by whining; that just encourages more of it.
+- Whining.
+Even if your child is highly verbal, they don't have all the words and phrases that you do, so they might rely on whining to get their point across.
+Don’t let your kiddo get what they want by whining; that just encourages more of it.